 Fans from all over the country flock to The Bend during fall for Notre Dame football home games.
-And no matter the type of visitor, there are several different ways to spend your time in our neck of the woods.
-Campus and the community buzz with events all weekend.
+No matter the type of visitor, there are several ways to spend your time here.
+Use our guide to build the perfect weekend itinerary.

 Checklist No. 1: Family Friendly